sematext/docs/docs/alerts/alert-notifications.md

 - Virgin mobile: [phone number]@vmobil.com

-SMS notifications can also be enabled by integrating Sematext Notification Hooks with the the 3rd-party service **Twilio**.
-For further information, please see [Twilio Alerts Integration](../integration/alerts-twilio-integration).
+SMS notifications can also be enabled by integrating Sematext Notification Hooks with 3rd-party services like **Twilio**.
+For further information, please see [SMS/Text Alerts Integration](../integration/alerts-sms-integration).

 ### Email Notification Hooks